 Now here comes the anxiety-filled task of who is in and who is out.

 Fear not my blushing bride, we have found a few handy tips listed below when it comes to planning your wedding guest list without ruffling too many feathers.

 - Be clear on what your budget is and how many people you can accommodate first.

 - If you are receiving financial contributions from parents on either side, be honest about your wants.
 Especially about how much involvement you want in creating the guest list.

 - Start your list with the most important people in you and your partner’s lives.

 - Continue building your list by adding close friends, extended family and/or work colleagues.

-- While you’re writing your list do not include any plus one’s until your list is complete.
+- When you are writing your guest list do not include any plus 1’s until your list is complete.

 - Decide if you want to have children in attendance.

-- Don’t invite anyone you haven’t met before or heard of just to make one or two of your guests more comfortable.
+- Don’t invite anyone you have not met before just to make one or two of your guests feel more comfortable.